Business transformation

-In management it has been said that business transformation involves making fundamental changes in how business is conducted in order to help cope with shifts in market environment.
-However this is a relatively narrow definition that overlooks other reasons and ignores other rationales.
+Business transformation involves making fundamental changes to how a business is operated in order to adapt to shifts in market environment.
+This relatively narrow definition overlooks other reasons and rationales.
+A better understanding is achieved by considering that transformation is a response to factors impacting the performance of the business with management and stakeholders wishing to respond to this by creating new strategies that alter fundamental aspects of the organisation and how it operates.

-A better understanding is achieved by considering that "transformation [..] is generally a response to two things.
-First, there are underlying problems or causes of organisational pain that need to be addressed.
-They have to be properly understood but nevertheless they are a key component.
-Second, there is a desire by the top management and other senior stakeholders to use the opportunity of addressing these causes in ways that fundamentally alter the paradigm of the organisation."
 Others describe Business Transformation as "the process of fundamentally changing the systems, processes, people and technology across a whole business or business unit.
 As such, a business transformation project is likely to include any number of change management projects, each focused on an individual process, system, technology, team or department."

 When business transformation is used

-The need for business transformation may be caused by external changes in the market such as an organisation's products or services being out of date, funding or income streams being changed, new regulations coming into force or market competition becoming more intense.
+The most prominent reasons for business transformation are improved customer satisfaction, increased profitability and to increase market share.
+Business transformations may involve addressing the organisations value creation options or can be focussed on a specific theme or function within the business, such as adopting agile working methods or workforce transformation.
+Businesses will often pursue transformation to achieve pre-defined goals, to respond to external challenges (for example market disruption, new market entrants, new regulations coming into force or an increase in market competition), changes in consumer behaviour or supply chain problems.
+Business transformation can help a company to achieve a strategic goal, such as mergers and acquisitions.
+Many transformations are digital transformations, where a company uses technological solutions to improve organisational performance.
+Innovation and digital disruptions can necessitate the need for business transformation and can lead to business failure for companies who do not adapt.
+A well known example of this is Kodak, who despite inventing the digital camera, failed to change their cameras from film to digital, during the 1980's and 1990's.

+Methods to achieve business transformation

 This management approach may also incorporate business process reengineering (BPR).
 However application of BPR does not of itself constitute a business transformation, the outcome should be the deciding factor as to whether any activity is truly transformational or simply improvement.

-Other methods like Lean or Six Sigma are rooted in incremental improvement rather than paradigm shifts in the way things are done:
+Other methods like Kaizen, Lean or Six Sigma are rooted in incremental improvement rather than paradigm shifts in the way things are done: